lemlac/mulem/docs/reference.md

 (_, b, _) & {x, _} = (0, 1, 2, x: 3, y: 4)
 ```

 When destructuring a type that isn't anonymous, the type can optionally be put before the parentheses/braces, otherwise it's automatically inferred.
 An ampersand (`&`) should be placed at the start of the expression so it won't be confused for a function declaration (see next section).
-This guarentees that you are destructuring based on the correct type.
+This guarantees that you are destructuring based on the correct type.
 This follows the same schema as pattern matching in `match`/`case` and `try`/`except`.
 (See [Control Flow](#Control-Flow).)

 ```mu
 Thing :: {x: int, y: int}